 When Invisibility Matters

 Accessibility is keenly important when it comes to bathing.
 Those with limited mobility may have difficulty stepping over even low barriers to enter a shower.
 Slippery surfaces with standing water also can pose a safety hazard.
-WallDrain Systems offers a great solution with its line of low-profile channel drainage systems for showers and wet areas.
+QuickDrain USA offers a great solution with its line of low-profile channel drainage systems for showers and wet areas.

 It allows showers to be built with a curbless entry and has the added benefit of eliminating unsightly center drains.
 This award-winning product is engineered to run flush against the wall, rendering it practically invisible and yet incredibly effective.
-Its patented Sure Flow System can be installed in mere hours.
 By sloping the shower floor to one channel, water and debris are efficiently removed after each use, leaving behind a clean, dry floor surface with no standing water in the drain system.

-WallDrain uses a 316L stainless-steel channel body and a grate assembly that can be adjusted to the thickness of ceramic tiles or stone coverings.
+The WallDrain from QuickDrain USA allows for unique shower designs by installing the linear drain in the wall itself - rendering it virtually invisible.
 The system comes in three standard sizes (48 inches, 72 inches and 96 inches) and offers a high degree of customization and versatility.
 The look is sleek and modern, and the universal design benefits make this drain system a smart choice for multigenerational households.

 As the universal design movement grows, more products and design solutions will be developed to help consumers fully use their homes for every member of their family.
 The key is to help the public understand and appreciate the tools available to them.